 Different types of massage

-Typically, the practitioner uses either oil or talcum powder to allow their hands to slip over the subject’s skin.
+Typically, the massage practitioner uses either oil or talcum powder to allow their hands to slip over the person’s skin.
 Sometimes, a sheet or thin piece of cloth might be used for the same effect.

 The different types of massage may include: